Explore

 You might think that if you have those product goals and initiatives defined, you do not need a detailed product roadmap as well.
 Product managers leverage a roadmap as a communication tool — to share progress to internal teams and external stakeholders.

 If you need further clarity on how product goals, initiatives, and your roadmap all fit together, it can be helpful to think things through in a visual way.
-For example, completing a VMOST analysis in a whiteboard template — which stands for which stands for vision, mission, objectives, strategies, and tactics — can help you see how the actual work you do rolls up to your broader strategy.
-Then, when you are ready to link your strategy to your real product plans, quickly convert whiteboard objects to features in Aha!
-Roadmaps.
+For example, completing a VMOST analysis (which stands for vision, mission, objectives, strategies, and tactics) on a whiteboard template in Aha! software can help you see how the actual work you do rolls up to your broader strategy.

 VMOST analysis large